feathersjs-ecosystem/dataloader/docs/guide.md

 ## Params Caching

-Loaders use a stringified copy of the id and params used for each method call.
-This means that functions, classes, transactions, etc cannot be used in a cache key.
-By default, this library recursively traverses params and removes any functions from the params before stringifying them.
-But, you may need to create a custom strategy for your use case.
+Loaders use a stringified copy of the id and params for each method call as its cache key.
+By default, this library only returns the `params.query` to be used in the cache key.
+This means that each method call is only cached by its id and query and not its user, authentication, provider, database adapter config, or other params.
+Note that all of these params are passed to the underlying service call but they are not used in the cache key.
+This works for many uses cases, but if your system uses other params to authorize/shape the result you can provide a custom `cacheParamsFn`.
 ```js

 const { AppLoader } = require('feathers-dataloader');